Published on

 Least Connections Load Balancing is a dynamic and intelligent method to ensure that web applications remain responsive and reliable, especially in environments with servers of varied capacities.
 By judiciously distributing requests based on the current load on each server, this method promotes a balanced workload, contributing to an optimized user experience.

-IP Hash Load Balancing employs a deterministic algorithm that generates a unique hash key based on the IP address of the incoming request.
+Sticky sessions Load Balancing employs a deterministic algorithm that generates a unique hash key based on a characteristic of the incoming request.
+This characteristic is generally non-personal information about the incoming request, such as public IP address, a preexisting stored application cookie, an HTTP request header, or some combination of several artifacts.
 This hash key is then used to assign the request to one of the servers in the pool.
 The beauty of this approach lies in its consistency - a user will always be connected to the same server as long as the server is available.

 Advantages of IP Hash Load Balancing: